dzackgarza/Notes/Talks/Homotopy and the Hopf Fibration.md

 ## Algebraic Topology
 - Homeomorphisms and classification
 	- Partition of $\mathbf{Top}$ into homeomorphism types
+- Measure holes in spaces
 - Why it's interesting to study
 	- Understanding + classification
 	- Some practical applications
+		- Topological data anaylsis - given an incomplete sample, can we determine holes in the data set? (i.e. where data is not generated)
+		- Sensor networks - find holes in covered regions
 - The method of algebraic invariants

 ## Homotopy Theory